-If the heel hook strikes the back of the ankle and the opposite leg strikes near the knee then the opponent may suffer a leg injury or be force to fall backward.
+If the heel hook strikes the back of the ankle and the opposite leg strikes near the knee then the opponent may suffer a leg injury or fall backward.

 Experiment with these two different versions to determine the circumstances where using one might be preferable to using the other.